Introduction to MySQL

 1. Database: A database is used to store a collection of tables with related data.

-2. Table: A table is a collection of related data organized in the form of rows and columns.
+2. Table: A table is a collection of related data organized as rows and columns.
 A table in a database looks like a simple spreadsheet.
-The table is used to represents or to stores the data related to the objects or entities or even to represent the relations.
+You can use a table to represent or store data related to objects or entities, or even describe relations.

-3. Column: Column also called the field.
+3. Column: The column is also called the field.
 The column store the data value for the specific field; for example, the column name is to store the employee name, which stores only the employee name.

-4. Row: Row also called a record.
-The row is the set of field values that are relevant to a specific entity in the table.
-For example, in employee table contain fields as eid, ename, salary, address and so on.
+4. Row: A row is also called a record.
+The row is the set of field values relevant to a specific entity in the table.
+For example, the employee table contains fields such as id, name, salary, address, etc.

 5. Constraint: Constraints are rules which restrict the type of data that can be stored in a table.
-The constraint is helpful to maintain the data integrity in a table as well as in the database.
+The constraint helps maintain the data integrity in a table and the database.

-- Primary Key: A primary key is a unique key which means it should not have duplicate value and also should have a null value.
-As the primary key is having unique values so they can be used to identify each row or entity.
+- Primary Key: A primary key is unique and should not have a duplicate or null value.
+You can use unique values in the primary key to identify each row or entity.

-- Composite key: A composite key is also called a compound key.
-The composite key is a key that having multiple columns as a primary key because identifying each row as one column is not sufficient.
+- Composite Key: People also refer to a composite key as a compound key.
+The composite Key is a key that has multiple columns as a primary key because identifying each row as one column is not sufficient.

 - Not null: Not null constraint restricts a column from entering a NULL value.

-- Unique: Unique constraint restricts a column to enter unique values.
+- Unique: Unique constraint restricts a column from entering unique values.

-- Check: Check constraint restricts a column to enter values from the domain specified.
+- Check: Check constraint restricts a column from entering values from the domain specified.

 B. Hierarchical Database Management Systems

-Now, in this topic of Introduction to MySQL, we are going to discuss Hierarchical Database Management Systems which organized or represent the data into a tree-like structure that is stored in the parent node and child node relationships.
-The data is represented in the collection of fields or records with only one value for each field and the records are linked to other records in the form of parent and children relationships.
-In a hierarchical database model, a parent record can have multiple children but a child record has only one parent.
-To travel a hierarchical database model, it needs to access each node of the tree until the record is found.
+Now, in this topic of Introduction to MySQL, we will discuss Hierarchical Database Management Systems, which organize or represent the data into a tree-like structure stored in the parent node and child node relationships.
+The collection of fields or records represent the data, with only one value for each area, and they establish links with other records through parent and child relationships.
+In a hierarchical database model, a parent record can have multiple children, but a child record has only one parent.
+You must access each tree node until the record is found to navigate a hierarchical database model.

-For example, Supplier can pay either cash or credit which can be represented in a hierarchical database model as:
+For example, the Supplier can pay either cash or credit, which represents in a hierarchical database model as:

 C. Network Database Management Systems

-In this topic of Introduction to MySQL, we are going to discuss network Database Management Systems which represent the data into a network structure, and to create a relationship between entities use the link between them.
+We will discuss network Database Management Systems which represent the data into a network structure and create a relationship between entities using the link between them.
 It is an interconnected records network.
-The network database model is similar to a hierarchical database model except where one node can have only one parent, a network child node can have multiple parents node which represents many-to-many relationships.
+The network database model is similar to a hierarchical database model except that one node can have only one parent, and a network child node can have multiple parents node, which represents many-to-many relationships.

 D. Object-oriented Database Management Systems

-Object-oriented Database Management Systems also called OODBMS.
-It represents the data as objects and also supports the classes of objects and their properties like inheritance and all, it works with an object in programming languages similarly works in database objects.
-To represent composite or larger objects and objects linked to each other as by an “is-part-of” relationship.
+Object-oriented Database Management Systems, also called OODBMS.
+It represents the data as objects and supports the classes of objects and their properties like inheritance and all; it works with an object in programming languages and similarly works in database objects.
+You can represent composite or larger objects and objects linked to each other by an ‘is-part-of’ relationship using a table.

 MySQL Database